GLFC-WET/GLFC-WET.github.io/content/authors/S_Capell/_index.md

-Both field and lab work environmental effects
+Environmental Technician for both field and lab work on environmental effects